prkcder/yolov8-local/interview.md

 what i learned and what the format for the txt file should be for the images. corresponds to an image (same filename) and contains bounding box annotations for that image.
 It's how YOLO knows where the object is and what class it belongs to.
 [class_id] [x_center] [y_center] [width] [height]

+1. Model Inference Workflow

+    How to train a YOLOv8 model locally using custom data.

+    The meaning of concepts like:

+        Epochs (passes over the entire dataset)

+        mAP (mean average precision — a performance metric)

+        Precision/Recall

+    How to run inference with a trained model and interpret the output (bounding boxes, class labels).

+2. Ultralytics YOLOv8 CLI and API

+    How to structure data.yaml properly.

+    How to launch training with the yolo CLI.

+    How to use the Python API (YOLO(), results.save(), results.show()) for local prediction.

+3. Debugging ML Model Issues

+    Saw how:

+        Wrong paths, missing annotations, or misaligned labels can cause “no detections.”

+        The model needs to be trained enough to generalize — your initial model didn’t work, but retraining fixed it.

+4. Roboflow’s Role

+    Dataset Management: Roboflow simplified downloading a well-structured dataset (train/val/test/images + labels).

+    Annotation Format: Roboflow prepared YOLO-ready labels in txt format.

+    Model Zoo (optional): If you used a model directly from Roboflow (e.g., .pt from their hosted training), you saw how to integrate it.

+    Visualization: Roboflow's web interface lets you preview detections easily — helping confirm the model can detect something before debugging locally.

+What This Teaches About Roboflow as a Product:

+    Roboflow = ML Ops for CV: It’s like a one-stop shop for managing computer vision workflows.

+    You got to experience the free tier's limits, the benefit of cloud training vs. local training, and the importance of a clean dataset.

+    You now better understand how Roboflow fits into a CV pipeline — not just data prep, but optionally hosting models, APIs, deployment, etc.

+    Owned the full ML lifecycle: dataset → model → train → inference → debug.

+    Bridged Roboflow’s cloud tools with hands-on local development.

+    Strengthened my ability to troubleshoot real-world model behavior — which is crucial for applied AI work.